Locations:

 Cystic Kidney Disease

-Cystic kidney disease causes cysts (sacs of fluid) to form in or around the kidneys.
-There are many types of cystic kidney disease.
-Some are the result of abnormal genes; others start during fetal development or as a result of kidney failure.
-Both adults and infants can have cystic kidney disease.
-Treatment usually includes medication, dialysis or kidney transplant surgery.
+Cystic kidney disease causes cysts to form in or around your kidneys.
+There are different types of cystic kidney disease.
+Some are the result of abnormal genes.
+Others start during fetal development or due to kidney failure.
+Symptoms commonly affect how you pee.
+Treatment often includes medication, dialysis or a kidney transplant.

 Overview